wildlyinaccurate/wildlyinaccurate.github.io/_posts/2014-05-09-understanding-javascript-inheritance-and-the-prototype-chain.markdown

 Let's take a look at the `Cat` object to get a better view of what's going on.

-{% image path: assets/Cat.png alt: "Cat" %}
+{% responsive_image path: assets/Cat.png alt: "Cat" %}

 The `Cat` object has its own `name` instance property, like we expected.
 When we look at the object's prototype we see that it has also inherited `Animal`'s `name` instance property as well as the `speak` prototype property.
 This is where the prototype chain comes in – when we request `cat.name`, JavaScript finds the `name` instance property and doesn't bother going down the prototype chain.
 However when we request `cat.speak`, JavaScript has to travel down the prototype chain until it finds the `speak` property inherited from `Animal`.